Transaction management system for the casino.

-Casino result is calculated as player bets minus player wins, minus player compensations, minus regulated market gaming tax.
+Casino result is calculated as player bets, minus player wins, minus player compensation, minus regulated market gaming tax.

 Disks used to denote values in place of real or play money, giving a visual representation of a bet in card games such as roulette.

 The date when NetEnt’s games and gaming system are launched commercially at a customer, i.e. the games become available to players for real money play on a gaming operator’s site.

 In slots games, credits are used instead of visualizing bets.
 Also called betting units.

 The French word for dealer, often used in table games such as roulette and blackjack.
 Live casino with real dealers is broadcast in real time from NetEnt’s studio in

 Function at NetEnt that assists licensees with incidents and problems.